 Sea Kale leaves resemble a thick healthy collard leaf, steam to eat.
 Good substitute for annual kale and collards.
 Some blanch by covering with opaque material.
 Disease and somewhat cabbage moth resistant.
-High in potassium and vitamin C. Tags: Blue Green, Spring Fall.
+High in potassium and vitamin C. Limit one packet per customer.
+Tags: Blue Green, Spring Fall.

 How to grow sea kale from seed, division

-Start indoors 4-6 weeks before last frost, plant out 4 weeks before frost.
-For fall harvest, transplant 13 weeks before first frost, without additional protection.
-In a hoophouse, you can plant 2-3 weeks later.
-Direct sow in March or April in seed bed outdoors.
+Start indoors 4-6 weeks before last frost or direct sow in March or April in seed bed outdoors.
 Plant out the first summer if vigorous or after last frost the second year.
 Prefers rich deep sandy loam soil, loosen soil to 2'.
 May be divided by root cuttings once established.
 Scarify, remove the round husk that holds the seed for better germination by rolling seeds between two cutting boards, a great kids activity.
 Needs winter protection in Zone 6 or cooler.
 Enjoy, a farm favorite.
 Soil pH 6.6-7.8.
 Hardiness zones 4-8.